 - 1. Have a waiver service location in the United States. - 2.
 Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
 Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
 ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted. - 3.
-Complete training on Pennsylvania specific mandatory abuse and neglect reporting. - 4.
+Complete standard ODP required orientation and training. - 4.
 Have Commercial General Liability Insurance. - 5.
 Have Workers' Compensation Insurance in accordance with state law. - 6.
 Have a minimum of five years' experience in serving individuals with intellectual and developmental disabilities in their own homes, family homes, licensed residential homes, Intermediate Care Facilities (ICFs), as well as other types of long-term supports and services. - 7.
-Have demonstrated evidence of positive outcomes for individuals served which includes at a minimum: - a.
-Reductions in Emergency Room visits and inpatient stays; and - b.
-Caregiver and individual satisfaction with the service. - 8.
+Have demonstrated evidence of positive outcomes for individuals served. - 8.
 Ensure compliance with Telehealth Platform Requirements that include the specifics of state file acceptance, HIPAA requirements, access timelines and secure communication to participants, families and other caregivers and providers will be outlined and binding in provider contracts and manuals. - 9.
 Ensure compliance with Telehealth Platform Training Requirements, which include timely, accessible initial and ongoing training for participants, family/caregivers and providers; help line capacity and ongoing health education modules, with for those working with participants enrolled with the provider to increase health care knowledge will be specific and binding in provider manuals and contracts. - 10.
 Provide continuing education in the area of intellectual and developmental disabilities to the provider's physician network. - 11.
 Submit to ODP or its designee successful results from a self-assessment validating staff qualifications, required documentation, policies and procedures every 3 years. - 12.
 Have a comprehensive quality review program and provide a report via secure e-mail of aggregated findings quarterly, as well as one time annually, to the Office of Developmental Programs, which must include, at a minimum, the following: - a.
 Data analysis; - b.
-Service outcomes which include reductions in Emergency Room visits and inpatient stays.
-Additional information may be requested by ODP:

-- c.
+Service outcomes; - c.
 Participant, family and/or caregivers of participants, and provider satisfaction; and - d.
 Complaints and resolution - 13.
 Have a participant support call center that is staffed 24 hours a day, 7 days a week. - 14.
 Have publicly posted references related to the provider's business history and practices. - 15.
 Provide educational training sessions to the provider's clinical staff on topics relevant to the physical and behavioral health care needs of individuals with intellectual and developmental disabilities at least monthly.